Asyaahmedd/-Bankruptcy-Prediction/README.md

 This project consists of three notebooks:

-1. **Working with ARFF File:** This notebook demonstrates how to read and process data in ARFF format.
+1. **Working with ARFF File:** This notebook demonstrates how to read and process data in ARFF format using Pandas and then convert it to CSV file.

 2. **Bankruptcy Prediction:** This notebook contains the main analysis, including data preprocessing, feature selection, model training, and evaluation.